trav346/aux-addon-epoch/README.md

 # aux - WoW 1.12 AddOn

-The most advanced auction house addOn for the 1.12 client with some features more advanced than anything even on retail.
+The most advanced auction house addOn for the 3.3.5a Project Epoch client with some features more advanced than anything even on retail.
+This version has arithmetic fixes.

 ## Core Features